FudaWiki/fudawiki-files/mekurifuda.md

 For a list of games played using these cards, see [Mekurifuda Games](/en/mekurifuda/games).

 # History
+The Portuguese first landed in 1543 on the island of Tanegashima, where they introduced matchlock firearms to Japan.
+Francis Xavier, a Jesuit missionary and representative of the King of Portugal, landed on Japan in 1549 to propagate Christianity (Roman Catholicism) to the islands.

+In 1571, Nagasaki was opened as a port for trade with other countries.
+It is believed that during this time, the Portuguese brought playing cards to Japan, which had only 48 cards and featured dragon designs on the aces.
+They were later refered to as "*Nanban Karuta* [南蛮カルタ]", after the term used to refer to the foreign traders, *nanban* (南蛮, 'southern barbarians').

 It was speculated that sometime during the Tensho era (1573-1592), the Japanese started manufacturing their own copies of Portuguese playing cards, which were then simply known as Karuta (now classified as Tensho Karuta).

 ![tensho_karuta_deck_sample.png](/suryongfiles/tensho_karuta_deck_sample.png)